jpverkamp/blog/content/programming/programming-praxis/2012-10-18-the-evolution-of-flibs.md

 programming/topics:
 - Genetic Algorithms
 ---
-In the past, I absolutely loved messing around with {{< wikipedia page="Genetic algorithm" text="genetic algorithms" >}}.
+In the past, I absolutely loved messing around with [[wiki:Genetic algorithm|genetic algorithms]]().
 The idea of bringing the power of natural selection to bear to solve all manner of problems just appeals to me for some reason.
 So when I came across a puzzle on on Programming Praxis called [flibs source code](https://github.com/jpverkamp/small-projects/blob/master/blog/flibs.rkt)

 The eventual goal will be--given a binary sequence--to evolve a finite state machine that will recognize the sequence and output the same, offset by one.
 So if we're given the sequence `010011010011`, the solution will output something like this: `001001101001`.